 Success can be measured in a number of ways.
 Yet, defining it is the first step in figuring out the kind of project manager you’ll be.
 Here’s a few metrics for success chosen by PMs themselves:

-Some of these metrics may actually compete with one another.
+Some of these project KPIs may actually compete with one another.
 As such, this can add an extra dimension of difficulty to the work of a project manager.
 However, the best PMs usually have a few secrets up their sleeves that can help them deal with all of these scenarios.
 Read on to find out what these are.

 Communication is one of the most valuable skills for a project manager.
 From beginning to end, a manager must convey project goals, timelines, expectations, and risk assessment, just to name a few.
 And it’s not just communication with one person or group.
 You’ll be communicating with your project team, management, and clients.
 Each party needs different but equally important information in varying formats.

-All interactions require you to be effective at both written and oral communication.
+All interactions require you to be proficient at both written and oral communication.
 As such, it might prove helpful to develop and improve effective communication as a skill.
 The American Management Association urges managers to practice objective self-analysis.
 Doing this can help your team and future projects benefit with a few simple adjustments.